cpm-cmake/CPM.cmake/README.md

 CPM can be configured to use `find_package` to search for locally installed dependencies first.
 If `CPM_LOCAL_PACKAGES_ONLY` is set, CPM will error when dependency is not found locally.

-## Advantages

-- **Small and reusable projects** CPM takes care of project dependencies, allowing developers to focus on creating small, well-tested frameworks.
-- **Cross-Plattform** CPM adds projects via `add_subdirectory`, which is compatible with all cmake toolchains and generators.
-- **Reproducable builds** By using versioning via git tags it is ensured that a project will always be in the same state everywhere.
-- **Recursive dependencies** Ensures that no dependency is added twice and is added in the minimum required version.
-- **Plug-and-play** No need to install anything.
-Just add the script to your project and you're good to go.
-- **No packaging required** There is a good chance your existing projects already work as CPM dependencies.
-- **Simple source distribution** CPM makes including projects with source files and dependencies easy, reducing the need for monolithic header files.

-## Limitations

-- **Dependency names** Shared dependencies must always be added with the exact same name as otherwise the same target may be added twice to the project.
-- **First version used** In diamond-shaped dependency graphs (e.g. `A` depends on `C`@1.1 and `B`, which itself depends on `C`@1.2 the first added dependency will be used (in this case `C`@1.1).
-In this case, B requires a newer version of `C` than `A`, so CPM will emit an error.
-This can be resolved by updating the outermost dependency version.
-- **No auto-update** To update a dependency, version must be adapted manually and there is no way for CPM to figure out the most recent version.
-- **No pre-built binaries** Unless they are installed or included in the linked repository.

-For projects with more complex needs and where an extra setup step doesn't matter, it is worth to check out fully featured C++ package managers such as [conan](https://conan.io) or [hunter](https://github.com/ruslo/hunter).